ahajirnis/FallUML2013/Documents/2013Fall/Use Cases/Use_Case_ClubUMLv3_CompareDiagram.md

 ###User selects more than two diagrams ###

 If the user selects more than two diagrams the system alerts with a pop-up saying, “Please select at most two diagrams”

+###User selects a project from the welcome page that is disabled###

+If the user selects a project from the welcome page that is disabled, then he or she will be presented with a list of diagrams that have been previously uploaded to the project in read-only mode.
+The user will be unable to compare any diagrams, merge diagrams, or upload any diagrams.

 ###No Response from Server###